Fred Maas: Civic activities in San Diego

 Over the past 20 years, Maas has been involved with numerous civic activities in San Diego, CA, including chairman of the Centre City Development Corporation (CCDC), which oversees all redevelopment activities for the 1500 acre of downtown San Diego.
 Maas w as the interim CEO until 2010.
 In addition, he is on the Joint Powers Authority for North Embarcadero Visionary Plan, was the member of the City of San Diego's Task Force for the Location of a Permanent Homeless Shelter and the Mayor's task force for the Expansion of the San Diego Convention Center, and chaired the Candidate Selection Committee for the Redevelopment of the San Diego Civic Center and City Hall.

-Additionally, Maas sits on two non-profit boards: CleanTech San Diego, which promotes and fosters the development of sustainable businesses and practices in San Diego and Tijuana, and MOVE SAN DIEGO, which promotes transit alternatives in the region (formerly the San Diego Coalition for Transportation Choices, formed with the San Diego Chapter of the Sierra Club).
+Additionally, Maas has sat on numerous non-profit boards: CleanTech San Diego, which promotes and fosters the development of sustainable businesses and practices in San Diego and Tijuana, and MOVE SAN DIEGO, which promotes transit alternatives in the region (formerly the San Diego Coalition for Transportation Choices, formed with the San Diego Chapter of the Sierra Club).
+In 2025, he joined the Board of Directors for the Del Mar Thoroughbred Club, after having been appointed to the California Horse Racing Board in 2017.